Golconda diamonds: Popularity

-Historically, diamonds of high quality were mined from the Golconda region and were reserved for the emperors and rulers.
-Sometimes diamonds were considered to have supernatural powers and were worn as amulets and talismans.
-The Shah Jahan Diamond, which is currently part of Al Saba Collection, was once an amulet of the Mughal emperors.
-They were treasured as gemstones, believed to be a gift from God for mankind, and owning them was a sign of supremacy.
+Historically, diamonds of high quality were mined in the Golconda region, and were reserved for emperors and rulers.
+Sometimes, diamonds were considered to have supernatural powers, and were worn as amulets and talismans.
+The Shah Jahan Diamond, which is currently part of Al Saba Collection, was once an amulet of Mughal emperors.
+Diamonds were treasured as gemstones, and were believed to be a gift from God to humanity, and owning them was a sign of supremacy.
 Golconda diamonds were popularized in the Middle East and the Western world by mediaeval and modern-period travellers and traders such as Niccolò de' Conti, Muhammad al-Idrisi, Marco Polo, and Jean-Baptiste Tavernier.
-Diamonds from India—most of which were Golconda diamonds—were used to decorate the crowns and sceptres of European rulers; it was considered a point of pride by any ruler to own a Golconda diamond.
+Diamonds from India—most of which were Golconda diamonds—were used to decorate the crowns, coronets and sceptres of every nation; it was considered a point of pride by any ruler to own a Golconda diamond.
 The Industrial Revolution in the 19th century brought growth to the world economy, and the introduction of sophisticated cutting and polishing techniques led to a higher worldwide demand for diamonds.
 The popularity of Golconda diamonds has risen since the 1950s because of successful advertising campaigns by traders.
 They continue to be a popular gemstone in the 21st century.

 Physical properties

 Golconda diamonds are the world's most magnificent diamonds.
-They are formed of pure carbon and have no nitrogen, and stand high on grading standards, giving them the rare Type IIa designation—(Type IIa count less than two percent of the world's natural diamonds.).
-They are large and naturally occur in many colours but most of them are known for their colourless clarity and material properties, and some are popular for their colours, for which they are characterised as Diamonds of First water.
+They are formed of pure carbon and have no nitrogen, and are rated high on grading standards, giving them the rare Type IIa designation—(Type IIa count less than two percent of the world's natural diamonds.).
+They are large and naturally occur in many colours but most of them are known for their colourless clarity and material properties.
+Some are popular for their colours, for which they are characterized as Diamonds of First water.

 Notable diamonds

 Although Golconda diamonds are known for their size and clarity, the diamond mines of the Golconda region are now depleted and inactive.
-Later discoveries of diamond deposits in regions such as Brazil post-1730, Australia post-1851, and Africa post-1866 provided significant supplies of diamonds, even though their clarity generally do not match that of Golconda diamonds.
+Later discoveries of diamond deposits in regions such as Brazil post-1730, Australia post-1851, and Africa post-1866 provided significant supplies of diamonds, although their clarity generally does not match that of Golconda diamonds.
 For these reasons, Golconda diamonds remain among the world's most-celebrated diamonds.

 Some of the notable Golconda diamonds are: